Secoura/eventgen/README.md

-# EventGen
+# Eventgen

-This is an event generator for S that can generate logs using a template.
+This is an event generator for generating logs using a template.

 ### How Do I Use It?